paxdotdev/pax/lab-journal-zb.md

 }

 //more spatial, ASCII-art-like.
-Mildly awkard to type/maintain, but not so bad; big ergonomic benefits, and
+Mildly awkward to type/maintain, but not so bad; big ergonomic benefits, and
-//UX can be improved through tooling, e.g. like the markdown table plugin in j                                                etbrains IDEs
+//UX can be improved through tooling, e.g. like the markdown table plugin in jetbrains IDEs
 # some-rect {
     fill: @timeline {
         (0           ,             10,           100)